-- Greens - Fresh leafy greens such as spinach or kale are great in smoothies.
+Greens - Fresh leafy greens such as spinach or kale are great in smoothies.
 Unless you really like green-tasting smoothies be careful with how much green stuff you add.
 Start with a small amount and work your way up until you get to the level of greenness you enjoy.
 Personally, I don't like my smoothies to taste too green.

-- Other vegetables - To pack in extra nutrients and fibre and lower sugar content try adding frozen zucchini and cauliflower, sweet potato (raw or cooked), fresh or frozen carrots, beets, pumpkin or squash.
+- Other vegetables - To pack in extra nutrients and fiber and lower sugar content try adding frozen zucchini and cauliflower, sweet potato (raw or cooked), fresh or frozen carrots, beets, pumpkin, or squash.

 - Sweetener - I like to either add a Medjool date or a tiny drop of maple syrup.
 Of course, whether any sweetener is necessary depends on the other contents of your smoothie.
 Some fruits are sweeter than others.
 If you aren't sure whether it is needed or not it's wise to blend your smoothie without any, give it a quick taste then add some after iif necessary, then blend again to combine.

 A good rule of thumb for a medium-thick vegan smoothie is to go for 2 cups of frozen ingredients and 1 cup of liquid.
 You can also add up to 1 cup of fresh fruit too.
 Everyone has their own smoothie thickness preference though so adjust accordingly to suit you.
 Also, bear in mind that any add-ins you include will thicken the smoothie so you will need to adjust the liquid to compensate for them.